ydb-platform/ydb-go-sdk/README.md

 That is, instead of manual creation of `table.Session`, we give a `table.Client` such responsibility.
 It holds instances of active sessions and "pings" them periodically to keep them alive.

-### Database/sql driver <a name="database-sql"></a>

-There is a `database/sql` driver for the sql-based applications or those which by some reasons need to use additional layer of abstraction between user code and storage backend.

-For more information please see the docs of `ydbsql` package which provides `database/sql` driver implementation.

 ## Credentials <a name="Credentials"></a>